Please scroll down to find the grade level you are looking for or click here for a printable list.

 2) Obtain and communicate information to classify plants by where they grow and the plant’s physical characteristics.

-3) Recognize how plants depend on their surroundings and other living things to meet their needs in the places they live.
+3) Develop and use models to show how plants and animals depend on their surroundings and other living things to meet their needs in the places they live.

 1.ESS1: Earth’s Place in the Universe